-People varied a lot in their responses to this pandemic.
-Anyone who lost their job or had other financial distress would naturally feel stress and anxiety.
-Others felt isolated, lonely, and depressed.
-These feelings may have persisted after lockdown ended.
-Other people were anxious about the virus and disease.
-Some enjoyed a reason to stay home and feel peaceful.
-Eventually, a lot of people tired of social distancing and masks.
-With vaccines, many believe there is no longer much risk.
+People vary a lot in their responses to this pandemic.
+Anyone who has lost their job or had other financial distress may naturally be feeling stress and anxiety.
+Others feel isolated, lonely, and maybe depressed.
+Other people are anxious about the virus and disease.
+Other people are tired of social distancing and don’t believe there is much risk.
+Others enjoy a reason to stay home and feel peaceful.
 There are as many different ways to respond as there are people.

 I want my clients to have accurate information about the virus and public health.
 Here are some links to scientifically-based COVID‑19 information that may be helpful: